-There is currently no cure for HAE, but there are medicines available to help prevent and treat acute attacks.
+There are two types of treatment options for HAE: preventative and on-demand.
+These treatment options are available to help prevent and treat acute attacks.

 FIRAZYR is a medicine used to treat acute attacks of HAE in adults 18 years of age and older.
-You can carry FIRAZYR with you and administer yourself as soon as you recognize the symptoms of an acute HAE attack.
+With FIRAZYR, you can inject yourself as soon as you recognize the symptoms of an acute HAE attack.
 A healthcare provider will teach you or your caregiver how to inject FIRAZYR.